OliverSimonGH/Evolve/README.md

 the directory of the cloned project and select the build.gradle file, select auto import and create directories for empty content roots automatically, now IntelliJ is configured to run the application.
-Open the gradle tool bar select tasks -> build and there you can clean and build the project, the gradle tool bar lets you run the application by going to tasks -> application and selecting bootRun.
+(Make sure to checkout to the after branch in gitbash with "git checkout -f after") Open the gradle tool bar select tasks -> build and there you can clean and build the project, the gradle tool bar lets you run the application by going to tasks -> application and selecting bootRun.
 <br>

-Open MySQLWorkbench and run the evolve-new-schema-data.sql file in there, this will create the schema and provide data for the database.
+Open MySQLWorkbench and run the evolve-new-schema-data.sql (located in database folder) file in there, this will create the schema and provide data for the database.
 <br>